jackbaty/archive.baty.net/content/posts/2020/2020-12-22-saviing-tiddlywiki-using-webdav/index.md

 ![Screenshot](webdavnav.jpg)

+There are details (including Windows configuration) on the [TW-Scripts wiki](https://kookma.github.io/TW-Scripts/#Easy%20Local%20Saving%20with%20WebDav).

 I keep waiting for the other shoe to drop, because this was just too easy.

 - Works in Safari (or any browser, really)